dawsboss/COSC420/Proj1/Problem160/README.md

 Putting these two together, I am sure I could have a better solution than this brute force method I came up with.
 Ignoring numbers crossed my mind, but I never took the thought seriously enough, nor did I realize there were so many numbers that I could have "skipped" or at least reduced.
 It was also interesting to see patterns that arise from this reduction.
 It was sad to see so late in the project that I could be doing something better and not have the time to implement.

 ## Results:
 My end results left me with a program that I knew worked for 10 billion factorial, but the 1 trillion could not be tested in time.
 Since the code could work for 10 billion, I would assume it could work for 1 trillion.
 I started running the code for 1 trillion at 12:00pm on Oct 11.

+I cancled the running from 12PM on the 10/11 at 10PM.
+I tried to mess with an idea where I can do less processing and get the answers.
+It was noted that I read somewhere (lost the link :/) about a way you can find the last digits of n! by taking the (n/5^x)!.
+For x that are larger than 3 and for us less than 8.
+This giuves use the correct last 5 digits.
+I tried from from x=3 to x=8 and they all gave back the same last 5 digits and all were the last 5 digits of the 1,000,000,000,000!

+## Reflection:
+This project was a complete roller coaster, there were times where I doubted and time where I thought I had vicotry but in the end I got an answer out and it ended unsatisfying.
+Very unsatisfying.
+I hated to watch it work for mathmatical reason apposed to my brute force.
+I was left unsatisfied.